software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/back/app.js"}

-- Fetch summary data when the component has mounted
+We have to wait until our component has been mounted before we can fetch our summary data:
-  - Can't do this in constructor because we have no control over the order in which bits of display are initialized
+we can't do this in constructor because
+we have no control over the order in which bits of display are initialized.
+ON the upside,
-- `response.json()` works because we know the source is returning JSON data
+we can use `response.json()` directly because we know the source is returning JSON data.
-- This is the only place where the summary is updated
+This method is the only place where the summary is updated,
+since the data isn't changing underneath us:

 ```js
   componentDidMount = () => {